Archive

 Structural Project Manager, Mahreana Hopson, PE; Environmental Scientist, Vince Brigagliano; Structural Engineer, Ezequil Galvan; and Civil Project Engineer, Ben Hodson represented TFMoran at the University of New Hampshire’s Fall Career Fair on Thursday, September 26, 2024.

-At the event, students engaged in dynamic conversations with potential employers and refined their interviewing skills.
-During the fair, The TFMoran team shared their experiences and provided valuable insights into the engineering profession!
+Students engaged in dynamic conversations with potential employers and refined their interviewing skills during the fair.
+The TFMoran team shared their experiences and provided valuable insights into the engineering profession.

 The Career Fair proved to be a tremendous success, drawing enthusiastic and talented candidates ready to explore full-time and internship opportunities.

-We extend our sincere gratitude to UNH for hosting such a well-organized and energetic Career Fair and we wish all students the best of luck as they pursue exciting opportunities in their fields!
+Thanks to UNH for hosting such a well-organized and energetic Career Fair.
+The TFMoran team wishes all students the best of luck as they pursue exciting opportunities in their fields.

 0